"Desjardins’s book contributes richly and significantly to star studies scholarship." — Cynthia Lucia, Film Quarterly

 "Well-written and using a rich variety of examples and methods, Recycled Stars is a useful and very readable addition to star studies, feminist media studies and film history." — Ellen Wright, Celebrity Studies

 "In addition to being multidisciplinary, this book demonstrates the importance of considering different elements of film studies together.
-Areas that were previously separate in film studies, such as stardom, fandom, and industrial factors, present a completely different understanding of the field when brought together—an understanding that could greatly benefit future research and study." — Catherine Bednarz, International Journal of Communications
+Areas that were previously separate in film studies, such as stardom, fandom, and industrial factors, present a completely different understanding of the field when brought together—an understanding that could greatly benefit future research and study." — Catherine Bednarz, International Journal of Communication

 "With Recycled Stars Desjardins has thoroughly investigated female film stardom.
 The detail, variety, points of interest, and continuous historical perspective she brings to each chapter is truly impressive." — Esinam Beckley, .dpi